‘The Evergreen Valley’, ‘A city set in a garden’

 Mary Shelley (1797-1851) and her family

-Mary is most famous for writing the Gothic novel Frankenstein.
+Mary is world-renowned for writing the Gothic novel Frankenstein.
 She also edited and promoted the works of her husband, the Romantic poet and philosopher Percy Bysshe Shelley.

 Her mother was Mary Wollstonecraft (1759 –1797), an English writer and one of the founding feminist philosophers.
 She is best known for ‘A Vindication of the Rights of Woman’ (1792), in which she argues that women are not naturally inferior to men but appear to be only because they lack education.